iamshadmirza/BlogsByShad/blogs/node-lesson4/index.md

 }
 ```

-If your package your more than one license, you can follow this syntax:
+If your package uses more than one license, you can follow this syntax:

 ```json
 { "license": "(MIT OR Apache-2.0)" }